 Please remember, any links intended to manipulate PageRank or a site's ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.
 This includes any behavior that manipulates links to your site or outgoing links from your site.
 Additionally, creating links that weren’t editorially placed or vouched for by the site’s owner on a page, otherwise known as unnatural links, can be considered a violation of Google's guidelines too.
 "The best way to get other sites to create high-quality, relevant links to yours is to create unique, relevant content that can naturally gain popularity in the Internet community.
 Creating good content pays off: Links are usually editorial votes given by choice, and the more useful content you have, the greater the chances someone else will find that content valuable to their readers and link to it."

-Google had seriously started emphasizing on Page Speed from the year 2009.
+Google has been emphasizing on Page Speed since 2009.
 It had mentioned several times across their Webmaster blog posts about their own research on page speed and indicated just how much obsessed Google is with your website speed.
 Here is an excerpt from one of their blog posts "Speeding up websites is important — not just to site owners, but to all Internet users.
 Faster sites create happy users and we've seen in our internal studies that when a site responds slowly, visitors spend less time there.
 But faster sites don't just improve user experience; recent data shows that improving site speed also reduces operating costs.
 Like us, our users place a lot of value in speed — that's why we've decided to take site speed into account in our search rankings.
 We use a variety of sources to determine the speed of a site relative to other sites."

-Here's what Google says about Analytics "Whatever your industry – travel, automotive, healthcare, or beyond – Analytics helps you get a deeper understanding of your customers so you can deliver better experiences and drive results.
+Here's what Google has to say about it's Analytics tool "Whatever your industry – travel, automotive, healthcare, or beyond – Analytics helps you get a deeper understanding of your customers so you can deliver better experiences and drive results.
 Analytics makes it easy to understand how your site users are engaging with your content, so you know what’s working and what’s not.
 See how people are interacting with your sites and the role that different channels play by viewing robust reports and dashboards.
 You can even connect systems used to measure CRM, points of sale, and other touch points with your customers for a more complete view.
 Use Google’s unique machine learning capabilities to discover new insights from your data — such as which users are likely to convert or which customers have high revenue potential."

 The web is like an ever-growing library with billions of books and no central filing system.
 Google uses software known as web crawlers to discover publicly available webpages.
 Crawlers look at webpages and follow links on those pages, much like you would if you were browsing content on the web.
 They go from link to link and bring data about those webpages back to Google’s servers.
 The crawling process begins with a list of web addresses from past crawls and sitemaps provided by website owners.
 As Google crawlers visit these websites, they use links on those sites to discover other pages.
 The software pays special attention to new sites, changes to existing sites and dead links.
 Computer programs determine which sites to crawl, how often and how many pages to fetch from each site.
 When crawlers find a webpage, Googles' systems render the content of the page, just as a browser does.
 It takes note of key signals — from keywords to website freshness — and keeps track of it all in the Search index.
 The Google Search index contains hundreds of billions of webpages and is well over 100,000,000 gigabytes in size.

-With over 10 years of experience in the field of SEO, we have pretty much mastered the art of SEO.
+With over 15 years of experience in the field of SEO, we have pretty much mastered the art of SEO.
 We know exactly what works and to what extent for which website.